Republic of the Rif

-The Republic of the Rif (جمهورية الريف Jumhūriyyatu r-Rīf) was a confederate republic in the Rif, Morocco, that existed between 1921 and 1926.
+The Republic of the Rif (جمهورية الريف; Tagududa n Rif) was a confederate republic in the Rif, Morocco, that existed between 1921 and 1926.
 It was created in September 1921, when a coalition of Riffians and Jebala led by Abd el-Krim revolted in the Rif War against the Spanish protectorate in Morocco.
 The French would intervene on the side of Spain in the later stages of the conflict.

 A protracted struggle for independence killed many Rifians and Spanish–French soldiers, and witnessed the use of chemical weapons by the Spanish army—their first widespread deployment since the end of the World War I. The eventual Spanish–French victory was owed to the technological and manpower advantages despite their lack of morale and coherence.
 Following the war's end, the Republic was ultimately dissolved in 1926.

 History

 Background

 The French and Spanish empires both colonized Morocco, and in 1912 the Treaty Between France and Spain Regarding Morocco established Spanish and French protectorates there.

 France's general approach to governing the protectorate of Morocco was a policy of indirect rule, where they co-opted existing governance systems to control the protectorate.
 Specifically, the Moroccan elite and the sultans of Morocco were both left in control while being strongly influenced by the French government.

 French and Spanish colonialism in Morocco was discriminatory against the native Rifians and Sahrawis and was highly detrimental to the Moroccan economy.
 Moroccans were treated as second-class citizens and discriminated against in all aspects of colonial life.

 Infrastructure was discriminatory in colonial Morocco.
 The French colonial government built 36.5 kilometers of sewers in the new neighborhoods created to accommodate new French settlers, while only 4.3 kilometers of sewers were built in indigenous Moroccan communities.
 Additionally, land in Morocco was far more expensive for Moroccans than for French settlers.
 For example, while the average Moroccan had a plot of land 50 times smaller than their French settler counterparts, Moroccans were forced to pay 24% more per hectare.
 Moroccans were additionally prohibited from buying land from French settlers.

 Colonial Morocco's economy was designed to benefit French businesses at the detriment of Moroccan laborers.
 Morocco was forced to import all of its goods from France despite higher costs.
 Additionally, improvements to agriculture and irrigation systems in Morocco exclusively benefited colonial agriculturalists while leaving Moroccan farms at a technological disadvantage.
 It is estimated that French colonial policies resulted in 95% of Morocco's trade deficit by 1950.